 Part of the drug family known as retinoids, retinol is a synthetic derivative of vitamin A that’s widely recognized as one of the most powerful anti-aging ingredients in skincare.
 Despite its introduction as an acne treatment in the 1970s, researchers quickly discovered its unique ability to even skin tone and minimize the visible signs of aging.
 Retinol achieves these effects by helping to increase collagen production while stimulating blood vessels in the skin to improve skin tone and complexion .

-It can work to fade the appearance of dark age spots and soften rough patches of skin with consistent and regular use.
+From retinol moisturizers to serums and treatments, this ingredient can work to fade the appearance of dark age spots and soften rough patches of skin with consistent and regular use.
 Depending on the depth of the wrinkles being treated and the concentration of retinol in your product, it could take three to six months of regular use before seeing improvements.
 More significant and lasting results may take up to 12 months to take effect.